UBS note deepens UK political row over rate-fixing

 Vadera has said she commented on the report but added that it was legitimate for the government and regulators at the time to be concerned about why the cost of interbank lending, reflected by the Libor rate, had stayed stubbornly high.

+"That shouldn't be confused in any way with the actions of people who may be ... manipulating how they set Libor," she told the BBC.

+"I did not speak to Paul Tucker or anyone at the Bank of England about the rate-setting of Libor ...
+I commented on the note, in particular to focus the issues on the lending conditions in the real economy for real people," she said.

-The rates submitted by banks are compiled by Thomson Reuters, parent company of Reuters, on behalf of the British Bankers' Association.
+The rates submitted by banks are compiled by Thomson Reuters (TRI.TO), parent company of Reuters, on behalf of the British Bankers' Association.